 Organizations mostly have piles of work stacked up for the new hire and expect them to perform without setting goals or conveying expectations during the onboarding.
 The employees cannot figure out what success looks like in the company and hence deliver performance that disappoints the management.
 It is important to set realistic expectations and goals to give the new hires a clear picture of what you expect from them and the goals they need to achieve in the first quarter.

 Most onboarding sessions are repetitive and boring, which leads to disengaged new hires.
 Moreover, the onboarding processes are not scalable and are confined to obsolete information.
 As the company grows, the onboarding needs to scale, and information needs to be updated.
 It is crucial to fine-tune what your employees want to learn consistently.
-The remote workers need to be motivated with engaging experiences to ensure they complete the onboarding process.
+Remote workers need to be motivated with engaging experiences to ensure they complete the onboarding process.

 Knowledge transfer is a critical part of the new employee onboarding process that is not given the importance it deserves.
 A proper handover can help the new hire take up new responsibilities without any hassle.
 Having exiting employees pass on all the information and insights amassed during their tenure can smoothen out the transition.
 The proper knowledge transfer during onboarding can help prevent knowledge loss when experienced employees leave the company.

 If a new hire takes a year to get productive, then it is a loss for both the employee and the company.
-Hence whether it is a remote, virtual, or hybrid workforce, they a roadmap that ensures they are headed in the right direction.
+Hence whether it is a remote, virtual, or hybrid workforce, they have a roadmap that ensures they are headed in the right direction.
 A strong onboarding can help set the tone right from the first day.

 Here are a few tips for onboarding a hybrid, in-office, and remote workforce: